xrdocs/segment-routing/_path-tracing/pt-tutorial.md

 date: '2022-04-05 00:06 -0700'
 title: 'Path Tracing Introduction'
 author: 'Ahmed Abdelsalam, Cisco'
 excerpt: 'Path Tracing allows operator to deterministically detect ECMP paths.
-Path Tracing is implemented in HW at linerate in the normal forwarding pipeline and provides an Ultra-MTU-Efficiency.
-Path Tracing enjoys strong operator interest and rich ecosystem.
-Cisco is shipping Path Tracing in calendar year 2022 across the portfolio.
-Some operators are already testing Path Tracing in their lab.'
+It is implemented in HW at linerate in the normal forwarding pipeline and provides an Ultra-MTU-Efficiency.'
 header:
   teaser: 'images/path-tracing/pt-tutorial-teaser.png'
 ---